Share This Guide, Choose Your Platform!

 After leaving the scheme, you must wait 12 months before applying to re-join.

-How it works and Flat Rate VAT scheme percentages
+How the FRS scheme works and Flat Rate VAT scheme percentages

 Under the HMRC contractor Flat Rate VAT scheme, a business registered for VAT and operating under FRS will charge VAT on its goods and services using standard rate VAT at 20% (on the net value of work).